fiberopticnow/fiberopticnow.github.io/_posts/2015-06-03-brainstorming.md

 <ol>
 	<li> Draw or write out your ideas fast.
 Get the ideas out of your head as quickly as possible. </li>
-	<li> Don't judge your teammates' ideas.
-Phrases like "this will never work" aren't allowed. </li>
+	<li> Don't judge your ideas or the ideas of others.
+This part will come later when you narrow down your ideas to your best ones.
+Phrases like "this will never work" aren't allowed in brainstorming. </li>
 	<li> Piggyback off the ideas of your teammates.
-Two brains are better than one and can have totally different perspectives on a concept. </li>
+Two brains are better than one and can have totally different perspectives on a concept.
+The more perspectives the better!</li>
+	<li> Encourage wild ideas.
+The wilder the better!
+Stretch your thinking in your brainstorm to go way outside of the box. </li>
 </ol>

+##Examples of excellent brainstorming sessions

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Collaborative lesson brainstorming is happening w/ art materials in <a href="https://twitter.com/PhillipsMuseum">@PhillipsMuseum</a> art workshop! <a href="https://twitter.com/hashtag/TeachwithPrismK12?src=hash">#TeachwithPrismK12</a> <a href="http://t.co/QDkwEMnSMO">pic.twitter.com/QDkwEMnSMO</a></p>&mdash; Prism.K12 (@PrismK12) <a href="https://twitter.com/PrismK12/status/601084777643540480">May 20, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>